UcarMobile/.github/.github/PULL_REQUEST_TEMPLATE.md

-## 📝 Descripción
+## 📝 Description

-Describe brevemente los cambios realizados.
+Briefly describe the changes introduced in this pull request.

 ## ✅ Checklist

+- [ ] I have tested my changes locally
-- [ ] He probado los cambios localmente
+- [ ] Documentation has been updated if needed
-- [ ] He actualizado la documentación
+- [ ] Existing functionality is not broken
-- [ ] No rompe funcionalidades existentes
+- [ ] Related issues are linked below

-## 🔗 Referencias
+## 🔗 Related Issues

-Closes #ISSUE_ID
+Closes #ISSUE_NUMBER